kammitama5/kammitama5.github.io/_posts/2018-7-10-Tuesday-July-10th.md

  - Yeah.
 Pretty silly.
 I'm just learning.
 Maybe one day...when I'm 60 or something.

 ## Anyways
  - I should get back to work...on Haskell.
+I found an example of ```interactionOf``` so I can get a sense of how it works.
+From what I've seen thus far, it doesn't seem to have an implementation in the actual documentation of ```CodeWorld```, and I'd like to understand that because it's a little bit different from ```simulationOf```.